Understanding 11 Different Types of Outsourcing & Choosing the Right Model

 - India: Known for its large pool of skilled IT professionals and cost-effectiveness.

-- Philippines: Excels in customer service outsourcing and BPO due to cultural affinity and English proficiency.
+- Philippines: Excels in customer service and BPO due to cultural affinity and English proficiency.

 - China: Offers a vast workforce and expertise in manufacturing and technology.